SkiFire13/master-thesis/chapters/background/3-applications.typ

   forall a, t'. &t &&->^a t' &&=> exists s'. &&s &&->^a s' &&and (s', t') in R
 $

 Bisimilarity is then defined to be biggest bisimulation, that is the bisimulation that contains all other bisimulations.

+TODO: Example for bisimilarity

-There is however an alternative formulation based on a greatest fixpoint:
+For our purposes however there is an alternative formulation based on a greatest fixpoint:

 $
   bisim #h(0.3em) = nu R. { (s, t) in R |